The sky is dark. I think it's going to rain soon. | Don't worry. It will rain someday. |

 Workers are preparing their equipment.
 They are going to repair the building. | If you overload it, the machine will break down. |

-There are several different verb-forms that can be used to talk about the future.
-The most common structures are be going to structure, will, and the present continuous / present progressive.
+There are several verb forms used to talk about the future.
+The most common ones include be going to structure, will, and the present continuous / present progressive.

-Those three structures often have different meanings which are sometimes difficult to tell.
-Therefore, it is not always easy to choose the correct form.
-In this post, we are going to talk about the difference between the be going to structure and will by contrasting how they are used.
+These three structures often carry distinct meanings, which can sometimes be tricky to differentiate.
+As a result, choosing the correct form isn't always straightforward.
+In this post, we will focus on the difference between be going to and will by examining how they are used in contrast.

 ---|---|